MMS School Community Council Bylaws

 a.
-Notification of election dates and procedures for declaring interest in serving on the SCC will be provided during the first week of school.
+Notification of election dates and procedures for declaring an interest in serving on the SCC will be provided during the registration process and during the first week of school.

 b.
 Interest sheets will be collected and parents contacted for verification during the first two weeks of the school year.

 c.
 The SCC may have a maximum of 12 parent members.
 If there are more than 12 candidates, an election will be held.

 d.
 Elections will be held two weeks after Back to School Night, which will be held within the first month of school.

 e.
 All elected positions are for two-year terms.

 f.
 In the event that members neglect to appear for meetings or do not in other ways meet the requirements for serving on the SCC, they may be removed by a vote by the quorum and replaced in like manner.

 2. The SCC will meet monthly September through May.
 The majority of the council must approve of canceling and/or calling additional meetings.
 Meeting rescheduling will be done through email and then be posted on the website when necessary.